ZKP RTLJ

 Založba kaset in plošč RTV Ljubljana or Založba kaset in plošč Radiotelevizije Ljubljana (acronym ZKP RTLJ, meaning Publishing and Record Label RTV Ljubljana in Slovene), was a major record label in the former SFR Yugoslavia, based Ljubljana, Socialist Republic of Slovenia.
 In 1990, at the start of the breakup of Yugoslavia, the name of the company was changed to Založba kaset in plošč RTV Slovenija.
 It was and still remains a leading publishing firm in Slovenia.

 History

 Založba kaset in plošč RTV Ljubljana was the music production branch of the national broadcaster Radiotelevizija Ljubljana.
 In 1990, at the start of the breakup of Yugoslavia, the name of the company was changed to Založba kaset in plošč RTV Slovenija.

 The products of the company came out in the form of records in 1974, and CD/cassettes from 1986, and carried the company's logo.

 Artists

 The label is notable for signing numerous eminent former Yugoslav pop and rock.
-Some of the artist that have been signed to ZKP RTLJ include:
+Some of the artists that have been signed to ZKP RTLJ include: